kerojosh96/Josh-s-Data-Structures-Hand-Book/Binary Search Tree.md

 # Binary Search Tree

 A binary Search Tree is a data structure in which objects are sorted in the following manner.
 It sorts the tree starting from the root node.
 If a new value is added and it is greater then the root,it is added to the right.
-If then node's value is less then the root then it is added to the right.
+If then node's value is less then the root then it is added to the left.
 Becuase of recurtion,any BST node is a root.
 *

 # In Memory